Calculate Your Organic SEO CTR Manipulation

-Many people ask me from my CTR SEO article on how to calculate the CTR formula.
+Many people ask me from my CTR Manipulation SEO article how to calculate the CTR formula.

 Click Through Rate is a super powerful SEO strategy that improves your rankings in Google.